 We want to find ways to tame our worry and anxiety about issues we cannot easily control: our jobs, the economy, the environment, global politics, the state of our world.

 Existential coaching helps clients explore and articulate the deeply personal questions we have about our lives and helps clients move towards being more present in their daily lives and feeling more authentic and confident in their decisions, choices and actions.

 Existential coaching helps clients widen and deepen their awareness and perspective.
 It helps clients be more connected to their experiences, to their emotions, and to their relationships.
-Existential coaching exercises experiential muscles.
+Existential coaching helps clients to access and to exercise their experiential muscles.